Welcome to Hell: Music and lyrics

-The music of Welcome to Hell is described as a mix of heavy metal, punk metal and speed metal.
-The album had great influence on the emerging extreme metal genres of thrash, death and black metal due to the album sonically being very raw and loud, in part because the band members thought they were making a simple demo and not an actual album during the only three days they were recording in the studio.
+Welcome to Hell features fast tempos, sloppy musicianship and a raw, heavily distorted sound rooted in traditional heavy metal, punk rock and speed metal that was integral on the development of thrash, death, black metal and other forms of extreme metal.
+According to Invisible Oranges: "Abaddon’s barbaric 'drums and nuclear warheads' seem to be less a case of him not being able to play and more that, in true punk rock fashion, he just didn’t care.
+He was there to enjoy himself in the revelry, not to anxiously brood over the specifics of performance.
+Much of what he disgorges here seems musically quite appropriate; it’s just the execution is a bit sloppy."

 Lyrically, the songs explore themes such as hedonism, sexual depravity ("Live Like an Angel (Die Like a Devil)", "1000 Days in Sodom", "Red Light Fever", "Poison"), serial killing ("Schizoid"), drug use ("Angel Dust"), witchcraft ("Witching Hour") and Satanism ("Welcome to Hell", "In League with Satan").
 Two tracks contain use of Biblical scripture, with the title track featuring a female voice reciting an extract from Psalm 23 and "1000 Days in Sodom" telling the story of the Biblical city of Sodom and the prevailing depravity and degradation as the city and its inhabitants are destroyed for their sins.
 The track "In League with Satan" opens with a reversed recording of a demonic-sounding voice using the backmasking technique.
-When played in reverse, the voice of Lant can be heard saying "Satan, raised in hell, I'm gonna burn your soul, crush your bones, I'm gonna make you bleed, you gonna bleed for me" can be heard.
+When played in reverse, the voice of Lant can be heard saying "Satan, raised in hell, I'm gonna burn your soul, crush your bones, I'm gonna make you bleed, you gonna bleed for me".
 This is one of the earliest instances of Satanic subliminal messages in music.

 Artwork

-The album cover, designed by drummer Tony Bray, used the same graphics for the cover of the single In League with Satan / Live Like an Angel.
-The only differences are the format and color of the print (golden instead of white) and the title.
-The artwork consists of a black background where there is a golden circular pentacle, inside is the head of the Goat of Mendes, symbol of the Church of Satan, a stylised Baphomet with a fierce expression; above that is the band logo "Venom" and under the title of the disc in gothic characters.
-The five-pointed star is in turn circumscribed by two concentric circles.
-In the space between the two circumferences there are five Hebrew letters, each corresponding to a point on the star which takes on the value of Belial, Leviathan, Lucifer, Satan, indicating Earth, Water, Air, Fire; plus the southern tip which represents man.
+The album cover, designed by drummer Tony Bray, adapted the same graphics for the cover of the single "In League with Satan" / "Live Like an Angel", with different print colours (golden instead of white) and different text.
+The artwork appears on a black background, with a large golden circular pentacle containing the head of the Goat of Mendes, a stylised Baphomet with a fierce expression; above that is the band logo "Venom" and under the title of the disc in gothic characters.
+The five-pointed star is in turn circumscribed by two concentric circles; in the space between the two circumferences there are five Hebrew letters, each corresponding to a point on the star which takes on the value of Belial, Leviathan, Lucifer, Satan, indicating Earth, Water, Air, Fire; plus the southern tip which represents man.
 On the back cover is a photo of the band holding axes on Tynemouth beach near Newcastle.
 In the very first copies of the disc, a black and white mini-poster of the group was also included.